GaneshBalaji-04/Rust-Ransomware/README.md

 # 🚀 Standalone Executable Advantage
 Rust compiles to **native machine code**, meaning the final `.exe` file can run on Windows **without requiring the Rust compiler**.

-- The `--release` flag ensures an optimized and standalone executable:
+- The `--release` flag ensures an optimized and standalone executable.

 - The compiled `.exe` will be located in:
   ```
   target/release/executable.exe
   ```

 - Since Rust **statically links** most of the dependencies, the final executable is often **self-contained** and **does not need Rust installed on the target system.**

 # 📦 Required Libraries